Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Types of FL Network Topology

+In addition to the above-mentioned topologies, some minor topologies combine existing topologies or utilize niche new topologies that are not widely used.
+Although there are only a few studies on some minor topologies, these works can still provide valuable insight into the subject.
+The highlighted works of minor topology are shown in Table \ref{Table:MinorHW}.

-\subsection{Ring Topology}
+\subsubsection{Ring Topology}

 A ring-topology decentralized federated learning (RDFL) framework was proposed in \cite{wang2021efficient} for communication-efficient learning across multiple data sources in a decentralized environment.
-RDFL was inspired by the idea of ring-allreduce\cite{bibianskywebsite} and applied a consistent hashing technique to construct a ring topology of decentralized nodes.
+RDFL was inspired by the idea of ring-allreduce \footnote{https://andrew.gibiansky.com/blog/machine-learning/baidu-allreduce/} and applied a consistent hashing technique to construct a ring topology of decentralized nodes.
 An IPFS-based data-sharing scheme was designed as well to reduce communication costs.

 RingFed \cite{yang2021ringfed} took advantage of the ring topology setup allowing clients to communicate with each other while performing preaggregation on clients to further reduce communication rounds.
-RingFed is not relied on the central server to perform model training tasks but uses the central server to assist in the passing of model parameters.
+RingFed does not rely on the central server to perform model training tasks but uses the central server to assist in the passing of model parameters.
 The client only communicated with the central server when the set number of periods.
 In comparison to other algorithms, an additional step of recalculating all client parameters is added.
 Experimental results show that RingFed outperforms FedAvg in most cases and the results of training are optimized on non-IID data as well.

+\citet{elkordy2022basil} proposed Basil, a fast and computationally efficient Byzantine robust algorithm for decentralized (serverless) training systems.
+In particular, the key aspect of their work is that it considers the decentralized FL and leverages the logical ring topology among nodes.
+Basil has also proven to achieve a linear convergence rate and further scalability in parallel implementation.

-\subsection{Clique Topology}
+\subsubsection{Clique Topology}

 Cliques are defined in graph theory, referring to a subset of vertices of an undirected graph such that every two distinct vertices in the clique are adjacent \cite{alba1973graph}.
 Cliques have been well-studied in graph theory.
-Cliques have also been used in FL for improving the accuracy in sparse neural networks \cite{bellet2021d},
+Cliques have also been used in FL for improving the accuracy in sparse neural networks \cite{bellet2021d}.
+We used the clique-based topology structure from \citet{bellet2021d} as a visualized example shown in Fig. \ref{fig:d-cliques}.